vhumpa/dogtail/README.md

 I suggest starting with gedit-test-utf8-procedural-api.py, as it's updated the most often.

-If you are using KDE instead, install the 'qt-at-spi' QT plugin and make sure you QT_ACCESSIBILITY set to 1 throughout your environment (you can put 'export QT_ACCESSIBILITY=1' to your profile file).
-QT accessibility should be stable from QT 4.8.3 onward.
+If you are using KDE instead, set QT_LINUX_ACCESSIBILITY_ALWAYS_ON=1 when launching the respective program.
+(You can put 'export QT_LINUX_ACCESSIBILITY_ALWAYS_ON=1' to your profile file).
+Depending on the version, QT_ACCESSIBILITY=1 may be needed instead.

+For very old KDE/QT versions (approximately 4.8.3 to 5.0), you have to install the 'qt-at-spi' QT plugin and set the environment variable QT_ACCESSIBILITY to 1.

 Bugs
 ====